coredns/coredns.io/content/plugins/tls.md

 +++
 title = "tls"
-description = "*tls* allows you to configure the server certificates for the TLS and gRPC servers.
-For other types of servers it is ignored." weight = 27 tags = [ "plugin", "tls" ] categories = [ "plugin" ] date = "2017-12-11T16:50:50.560014"
+description = "*tls* allows you to configure the server certificates for the TLS and gRPC servers." weight = 27 tags = [ "plugin", "tls" ] categories = [ "plugin" ] date = "2018-01-04T12:34:55.520748"
 +++

+## Description

 CoreDNS supports queries that are encrypted using TLS (DNS over Transport Layer Security, RFC 7858) or are using gRPC (https://grpc.io/, not an IETF standard).
 Normally DNS traffic isn't encrypted at